How to Disable Trackpad When the Mouse Is Connected to a Mac?

 Who Can Benefit the Most from This Feature?

 This feature can be useful to almost everyone.
-But I think it can be most beneficial to everyone who prefers to use external input devices instead.
+But I think it can be most beneficial to everyone who prefers to use external input devices like magic trackpad or magic mouse.
 I know for me, it is far easier to use an external mouse instead of using the trackpad.
-Personally, I feel like the space of the trackpad is not enough.
+Personally, I feel like the space of the trackpad is not enough, and I modify the mouse sensitivity quite often depending on the project I'm doing.

 Other than the obvious benefits, this feature can also be helpful if you are having trouble with clicking while having two devices connected to your Mac.
 You can troubleshoot following the steps we have already mentioned in that case, also if you are experiencing odd mouse behavior.